Day Trading Tips, FAQ, & More

 And then add the contract contract month: H=Mar, M=June, U=Sep, Z=Dec

 And then add the two-digit date for the current year: 20

 And put it all together: ESZ20

 1. Navigate to NinjaTrader's Control Center > Tools > Instrument Manager

-2. Find the expired contract in the left panel and select it > click the right arrow button (>) to remove the expired contract
+2. Remove the expired contract by finding it in the left panel > click it > and click the right arrow button (>)

 3. Find the new contract for your market / instrument of choice in the right panel and select it > click the left arrow button (<) to add the new contract to the instruments list